 - Maira Martins – A bossa version from Relaxing Bossa Lounge 15.

 - Pink – An enjoyable cover during her 2009 Funhouse Tour, wearing a costume made up of pieces that Freddie wore over the years.
+The audio of her performance is on the documentary soundtrack All I Know So Far: Setlist.

 - Serena Mente – A nice version on the acoustic guitar.